Countly/countly-server/README.md

 ##What is included?

-This repository includes server-side package of analytics, with following features:
+This repository includes server-side part of Countly, with following features:

 * Complete dashboard user interface
 * User, application and permission management